ootbingo/oot-bingo-generator/doc/BALANCING.md

 complete two goals together than individually.
 That can be the case when one goal would force you to delete something with RBA that you'd want to collect for the other goal.

-There are three types of synergies:
+There are three kinds of synergies:

 * Type synergies
 * Subtype synergies